 Years later, in 2007, I signed on as the Marketing Director at Asphalt Green, a nonprofit sports and fitness organization on Manhattan’s Upper East Side where my nephews, brother, and I played soccer.
 As I quickly learned, there is a lot more to Asphalt Green than soccer, though promoting the game – particularly among kids in nearby underserved communities like East Harlem – remained my inspiration while working there.

 I left Asphalt Green in 2010 to attend the FIFA World Cup in South Africa.
-I was already a veteran blogger at that point, but friends and colleagues encouraged me to start a blog to share the adventure, especially since it was my fifth World Cup.
-That blog evolved into Total Footblog, a respected online soccer magazine (surprising to me, but I was at a New York City soccer event in January 2018 when someone recognized my name and began talking about some of the articles I had published more than five years earlier, so clearly my work had an impact).
+I was already a veteran blogger at that point, but friends and colleagues encouraged me to start a blog to share this particular adventure, especially since it was my fifth World Cup.
+That blog quickly evolved into Total Footblog, a surprisingly respected online soccer magazine (surprising to me, but I was at a New York City soccer event in January 2018 when someone recognized my name and began talking about some of the articles I had published more than five years earlier, so clearly my work had an impact).

 As the sole researcher, writer, editor, and webmaster of Total Footblog, I published an average of 20,000 words of original content each month.
 Rather than report about what happened on the pitch, which the mainstream soccer media did a sufficient job of covering, I opted to write about the stories behind the game, from youth soccer development to organizations using the sport to advance social change.
 And while working as a soccer journalist, I had the pleasure of building connections throughout the New York City soccer community and beyond.

 However, I was not able to effectively monetize the online publication, which wasn’t surprising given that many long-time publications were cutting staff or closing-up shop entirely at that point.
 As a result, I decided to hang up my journalism boots at the end of 2012, to dedicate more time to my freelance marketing communications and copywriting work.